bakdata/streams-bootstrap/README.md

 For the configuration and deployment to Kubernetes, you can use the [Helm Charts](https://github.com/bakdata/streams-bootstrap/tree/master/charts).

 To configure your streams app, you can use the [`values.yaml`](https://github.com/bakdata/streams-bootstrap/blob/master/charts/streams-app/values.yaml) as a starting point.
+We also provide a chart
+to [clean](https://github.com/bakdata/streams-bootstrap/tree/master/charts/streams-app-cleanup-job) your streams app.

 To configure your producer app, you can use the [`values.yaml`](https://github.com/bakdata/streams-bootstrap/blob/master/charts/producer-app/values.yaml) as a starting point.
+We also provide a chart
+to [clean](https://github.com/bakdata/streams-bootstrap/tree/master/charts/producer-app-cleanup-job) your producer app.

 ## Development